No products in the cart.

 Law Students/paralegals*: $235 (current JD students only)

 Registration includes an electronic copy (.pdf) of your seminar handbook.
-This will be emailed to you one week in advance of the program.
+This will be emailed to you a few days before the program for the online course and one week in advance of the program for the in-person course (if it occurs in person).
 Be sure to check your spam folder if you don’t see it by then.
-Please put email@example.com in your address book to make sure you receive your pdf of the program handbook.
+Please put firstname.lastname@example.org in your address book to make sure you receive your pdf of the program handbook.

 However, If you would also like to order a printed copy of the seminar handbook, you may purchase it in advance.
 This will be provided to you the day of the program when you check in.
 A printed copy of the handbook $25.
 To do so, please be sure to check the box when you register.
 If you want a hard copy, please order it when you register; there may not be any available for purchase the day of the program.